brendt/stitcher.io/src/content/blog/2022-10-25-readonly-classes-in-php-82.md

 ### No dynamic properties

 Readonly classes also don't allow dynamic properties.
-This won't have a big impact since [dynamic properties are deprecated](/blog/deprecated-dynamic-properties-in-php-82) in PHP 8.2 anyway, but means that you cannot add the `#[<hljs type>AllowDynamicProperties</hljs>]` attribute to readonly classes.
+This won't have a big impact since [dynamic properties are deprecated](/blog/deprecated-dynamic-properties-in-php-82) in PHP 8.2 anyway, but means that you cannot add the `#[<hljs type>AllowDynamicProperties</hljs>]` attribute to readonly classes:

 ```php
 <hljs striped>#[<hljs type>AllowDynamicProperties</hljs>]</hljs>